-Our approach here differs from the dynamic causal ordering algorithm proposed in ref.
-[13], which includes separate vertices for derivatives and variables that are linked by "definitional" integration links.
+14 Our approach here differs from the dynamic causal ordering algorithm proposed in [25], which includes separate vertices for derivatives and variables that are linked by 'definitional' integration links.

-To preserve an unambiguous causal interpretation, equations and clusters that may be targeted by interventions should be clearly distinguished from the variables that could be affected by those interventions [12].
+15 To preserve an unambiguous causal interpretation, equations and clusters that may be targeted by interventions should be clearly distinguished from the variables that could be affected by those interventions [5].